© 2026 WRVO Public Media

 WRVO

-For the second time this year, the hot mill area of the Novelis aluminum plant has been the scene of a major fire.
-The plant, in the town of Scriba near Oswego, was reported to be on fire shortly before 9 a.m.
+For the second time this year, the hot mill area of the Novelis aluminum plant in Oswego County has been the scene of a major fire.
+According to the Oswego County Fire Coordinator, the plant was reported to be on fire shortly before 9 a.m.
 Thursday.
-The first units on the scene confirmed the fire at 8:49 a.m. and within 10 minutes, elevated it to a four-alarm fire, calling in paid and volunteer firefighters from across the county either to the scene or to staff fire stations emptied to fight the blaze.
+The first units on the scene confirmed the fire at 8:49 a.m. and, within 10 minutes, elevated it to a four-alarm fire, calling in paid and volunteer firefighters from across the county, either to the scene or to staff fire stations emptied to fight the blaze.

 Nearby residents noticed thick black smoke rising from the area as firefighters and water-carrying trucks sped to the scene.

-Novelis had said it would take until sometime early in 2026 to rebuild the hot mill but in recent days, it had told industry observers the mill could be back online in December.
+Novelis had said it would take until sometime early in 2026 to rebuild the hot mill, but in recent days, it had told industry observers the mill could be back online in December.
+The extent of the damage from Thursday's fire is not yet known.

 This is a breaking news story and will be updated.